rlunar/valkey-workshops/workshop/docs/README.md

 +-----------------------+
 ```

-### Step 3: Simple Query - Find Airports by Country
+### Step 3: Simple Query - Find Airports by Country and City

-Let's start with a basic query to find airports in a specific country:
+Let's start with a basic query to find airports in a specific country 🇩🇪:

 ```sql
 -- Find first 10 airports by name (alphabetically) in Germany (Deutschland)